Skip to content

 Dify Cloud's Team plan costs $159 per month.
 That is $1,908 per year for a platform you could run on a $5 VPS.

-Dify is an open-source AI workflow platform with 136,000+ GitHub stars.
+Dify is an open-source AI workflow platform with roughly 150,000 GitHub stars (150,583 on the GitHub API, checked July 29, 2026).
 It combines a visual workflow builder, RAG pipeline, agent capabilities, and model management into a single self-hostable package.
 Think of it as n8n or Make.com, but purpose-built for AI — and you own the entire stack.

 This guide walks you through self-hosting Dify with Docker Compose, from first git clone to a working RAG chatbot and multi-step AI workflow.
 We will also connect Ollama for fully offline, private AI inference.
 No API keys required for the local LLM path.